-A college-level, current handbook, such as the Bedford Handbook.
+A college-level, current handbook, such as The Everyday Writer by Andrea Lunsford.
 A college-level English dictionary, such as Merriam-Webster or American Heritage.
 Large examination booklets, at least one of them yellow.

 Recommended Texts:

 The Longman Guide to Revising Prose, A Quick and Easy Method for Turning Good Writing into Great Writing, Richard A. Lanham, Pearson/Longman, 2006.
 ISBN-10: 0-321-41766-6 or ISBN-13: 978-0-321-41766-4.